Western Macedonia: Geography

 The region of Western Macedonia is situated in north-western Greece, bordering with the regions of Central Macedonia (east), Thessaly (south), Epirus (west), and bounded to the north at the international borders of Greece with the Republic of North Macedonia (Bitola, Resen and Novaci municipalities) and Albania (Korçë County).

 Although it covers a total surface of 9451 km2 (7.2% of country's total), it has a total population of 283,689 inhabitants (2.6% of the country's total), thus it is a low-density populated region (30 per km^{2}, as compared to the country's 81.96 per km^{2} average).
-This is mainly due to the mountainous nature of the region, as 82% of the total surface are mountainous and semi-mountainous areas.
+This is mainly due to the mountainous nature of the region, as 82% of the total surface is mountainous and semi-mountainous areas.
 This is also reflected in the population distribution, as a majority of the population (56%) lives in rural areas.
 The capital of the region is Kozani with 53,880 inhabitants.
 Other main towns are Ptolemaida (37,289), Grevena (17,610), Florina (19,985) and Kastoria (16,958).